 How to prepare your print surface

-- The second option is to use a gentle spray of a window cleaner (Windex or similar) on a paper towel and wipe the surface.
-Window cleaner degreases less than IPA.
+- The second option is to spray some window cleaner (Windex or similar) on a paper towel and wipe the surface with it.
+Keep in mind that window cleaners degrease the surface less than IPA.
 The bed can be cleaned even while hot, just be careful not to touch the surface or the nozzle.
-Alternatively, you can clean the bed with warm water and a few drops of a dish soap on a paper towel.
-Denatured alcohol is yet another option.
+Alternatively, you can clean the surface using a paper towel in combination with warm water and a few drops of dish soap.
+Denatured alcohol is also an option.

-- About once a week or when prints stop sticking use ACETONE to clean the bed.
-It removes the grease better than IPA or Windex.
+- About once a week, or when prints stop sticking, use ACETONE to clean the bed.
+It removes grease better than IPA or Windex.
 It also rejuvenates the print surface.
-However, if you used acetone every day, PEI would get brittle and start cracking.
+However, if you use acetone every day, PEI will become brittle and start cracking.

-- If you do not touch the print surface with your hands or dirty tools you do not have clean it before every print.
-Clean your tools with the same solution as you would the bed and you will be able to start your next print right away.
+- If you don't touch the print surface with your hands or dirty tools, then you don't have to clean it before every print.
+Clean your tools the same way as you would the bed, and you will be able to start your next print right away.

-- You can leave small marks on the print surface with your nozzle or tools, they will typically be shinier than the rest.
+- It can happen that you will leave some small marks on the print surface with your nozzle or tools.
+Typically, they will be shinier than the rest of the pad.
 It does not affect the functionality or adhesion.
-However, if you want to have the same surface look on the whole printbed you can resurface it.
-The easiest way is to take a hard side of a dry kitchen sponge and wipe the affected area with circular motion gently few times.
+However, if you want to have the same surface look on the whole printbed, you can resurface it.
+The easiest way is to take the hard side of a dry kitchen sponge and gently wipe the affected area in a circular motion a few times.